owntech-foundation/Core/docs/environment_setup.md

 * **Visual Studio Code** - The platform or Integrated Development Environment we will use to write code.
 * **PlatformIO** - A Visual Studio Code plugin that is a toolbox for microcontrollers

-!!! info "Required Memory Space"
+!!! info "Required Disk Space"
     Make sure that you have more than 2GB on your hard drive so that PlatformIO can download all the required files without issues.

 Here is how to setup the work environment: